zepptron/kubeadm-vagrant-ansible/README.md

 You just have published traefik as a loadbalancer including a webUI and a testdeployment which is constantly echoing the hostname of the container.

-Check your `/etc/hosts` file and add these lines to access the frontends:
+Check your local `/etc/hosts` file and add these lines to access the frontends:

 ```
 172.16.0.11     test.example.com